linagora/openpaas-esn/doc/feature_flipping.md

 # Feature flipping

-OpenPaas supports features flipping.
+OpenPaaS supports features flipping.
 The list of features is per-domain and resides in the `configurations` MongoDB collection.

 ## Document structure